Shared Image Galleries overview

 - Scaling your deployments with image replicas in each region.

-Using a Shared Image Gallery you can share your images to different users, service principals, or AD groups within your organization.
+Using a Shared Image Gallery you can share your images to different users, service principals, or AD groups within and outside your organization.
 Shared images can be replicated to multiple regions, for quicker scaling of your deployments.

 An image is a copy of either a full VM (including any attached data disks) or just the OS disk, depending on how it is created.
 When you create a VM from the image, a copy of the VHDs in the image are used to create the disks for the new VM.
 The image remains in storage and can be used over and over again to create new VMs.

 If you have a large number of images that you need to maintain, and would like to make them available throughout your company, you can use a Shared Image Gallery as a repository.

 The Shared Image Gallery feature has multiple resource types:

 |Image source||This is a resource that can be used to create an image version in an image gallery.
 An image source can be an existing Azure VM that is either generalized or specialized, a managed image, a snapshot, a VHD or an image version in another image gallery.|